dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/06 Cleanup/index.md

 ## Cleanup

-Before closing this self-paced exercises, let’s make sure we clean up all the resources we created.
+Before closing this self-paced training, let’s make sure we clean up all the resources we created.

 Configurations which aren't needed anymore can also be deleted in an automated fashion via Monaco.
 The `delete` command is a convenient way to remove multiple configurations from one or more Dynatrace environments.
 Therefore let us utilize Monaco to clean up the Dynatrace environment.